-Further, a “license to practice” is also required in Canada for regulated professions like education, law, medicine, and social work.
+Moreover, a “license to practice” is also a must in Canada for regulated professions like education, law, medicine, and social work.

-Different types of institutions and the certifications offered by them:
+Different types of Canadian institutions and the certifications offered

-2. University colleges: Programs such as university transfer programs and diploma.
+Programs such as university transfer programs and diplomas.

 Adult Education and Skills Development